 If “a third of all new electric generation in 2014 came from solar,” there is reason for it—and it does not include sound economics.

-First, efficient and effective base-load, coal-fueled electricity that has provided the bulk of America’s power is being prematurely shut down by regulations prompted by environmental lobbyists and promulgated by the Obama Administration.
+First, efficient and effective base-load, coal-fueled electricity that has provided the bulk of America’s power is being prematurely shut down by regulations prompted by salemharbor2environmental lobbyists and promulgated by the Obama Administration.
 It is virtually impossible to get a new coal-fueled power plant permitted in the U.S. Even natural gas-powered plants, such as the one planned to replace the Salem Harbor coal-fueled plant, meet with resistance from groups such as Grassroots Against Another Salem Plant, which “has pledged to use peaceful civil disobedience to block construction of the gas plant.”
 And, of course, just try to build a nuclear power plant and all the fear-mongers come out.

 What’s left?
 Renewables, such as wind and solar, receive favorable treatment through a combination of mandates and subsidies.
 Even industrial wind and solar have their own opposition within the environmental lobby groups because they chop up and fry birds and bats— including protected bald and golden eagles.